 Despite being swept by the dynastic Boston Celtics, Michael Jordan announced himself as a juggernaut with 63 points in Game 2 of the 1986 NBA Playoffs.
 Tennis icon John McEnroe earned worldwide respect after a valiant, yet unsuccessful effort against Bjorn Borg in the 1980 Wimbledon Final.
 Stone Cold Steve Austin became a household name after losing to Brett Hart at WrestleMania 13, blood and all.

-And now, Hurts has solidified himself as one of the best quarterbacks in the NFL today following a historic Super Bowl performance in the Eagles' losing effort versus the Kansas City Chiefs.
-The end-of-game controversy risks marring not only a legendary showing for Patrick Mahomes, but also a coronation for Hurts.
+And now, Hurts has solidified himself as one of the best quarterbacks in the NFL today following a historic Super Bowl 57 performance in the Eagles' losing effort versus the Kansas City Chiefs.
+The end-of-game controversy risks marring not only a legendary showing by Patrick Mahomes, but also a coronation for Hurts.

 Jalen Hurts' record-breaking night ends any doubt

-Sure, when faced with high-pressure, short-yardage situations, he went to his trusty and nearly unstoppable QB sneak.
-But that does not detract from the substantial success he had in the pocket (304 yards passing).
-It only adds to the impact Hurts and other mobile QBs have had and will continue to have on football going forward.
+Article Continues BelowSure, he went to his trusty and nearly unstoppable QB sneak when faced with critical short-yardage situations, but that does not detract from the substantial success he had in the pocket (304 yards passing).
+It only adds to the impact that Hurts and other mobile QBs have had and will continue to have on football going forward.
 On the biggest day in American sports, fans witnessed a remarkable athlete excel by using everything in his arsenal.

 The perception of Hurts must change